Hamza97anh/Mental-Health-Machine-Learning/README.md

 # Mental Health Machine Learning

 ## Presentation
-Topic: Determining depression or a specific mental illness in individuals working in Tech
+Topic: Determining the presence of a mental health disorder or a specific mental illness in individuals working in Tech

 -	Within our team we have some knowledge and interest in behavioral sciences.
 We originally wanted to determine if a college student has depression based on their major of study.
 We